albincorreya/ml-training-airflow-mlflow-example/README.md

 # Demo MLOps framework with custom Audio Classifier python package

+This is an example of setting up MLOPs training pipeline infrastructure with production ready ML research code on a local server.

+Note, that this is a solution strictly considering local (on-premise) setup using open-source technolgies.
+There are better alternative like AWS SageMaker if you want totally on-clouud solutions.

 The project is structured as below
 - [audio_classifier](./audio_classifier): Custom python library for training deep learning audio classifiers.
   Check [here](./audio_classifier/README.md) for more details.